Skip Niseko, head to Tomamu this winter

 Club Med Tomamu Hokkaido: How to get there

-Club Med Tomamu Hokkaido is just a 90-minute drive from Sapporo’s New Chitose Airport.
+The location of Club Med Tomamu Hokkaido is just a 90-minute drive from Sapporo’s New Chitose Airport.

 The new ski resort in the heart of Tomamu features 341 chic, modern Japanese rooms, and a plethora of activities and services for both adults and kids.
 When it comes to cuisine, there’s a wide variety of delectable dining options.